user-synax/Kivo/docs.md

 - Theme template sharing (per-Space palettes are built; sharing them as saved templates is not)
 - Full offline **message** history in the PWA (lists + last 50 messages are cached; full history still needs the network)
 - Video attachments (voice messages are built; video is not)
+- More Kivo Games — only the **1v1 Typing Race** ships today; Chess, Ludo, 4-player tables, tournaments and spectators are not built yet
 - **Disappearing messages (24h/7d auto-delete)** — **removed 2026-09-08** from frontend & backend (`disappearingDuration`/`expireAt`/`message:expired`/`conversation:disappearing` deleted) — messages now persist until soft-deleted by sender

 ---